Pokhara

 Pokhara, Nepal

-Pokhara sits at 827 metres elevation in the Gandaki Province of western Nepal, roughly 200 kilometres west of Kathmandu.
-The Annapurna massif rises directly above the city to the north, and on a clear morning, Machhapuchhare (Fishtail Mountain) and Annapurna South reflect in Phewa Lake in the kind of scene that looks like it has been heavily filtered even when you are standing in it in person.
+Pokhara sits at 827 metres elevation in western Nepal, roughly 200 kilometres west of Kathmandu.
+The Annapurna massif rises directly above the city to the north, and on a clear morning Machhapuchhare (Fishtail Mountain) and Annapurna South reflect in Phewa Lake in the kind of scene that looks like it has been heavily filtered even when you are standing in it.
 It has not.
-Pokhara earns its reputation.

 The city has two distinct faces.
-Lakeside (Baidam) is the tourist hub, a strip of guesthouses, trekking agencies, restaurants with rooftop views, and gear shops selling down jackets of variable provenance.
-Old Pokhara, a few kilometres north, has the Gurkha Museum, the old bazaar around Bagar, and a more functional local character.
+Lakeside (Baidam) is the tourist hub: guesthouses, trekking agencies, restaurants with rooftop views, gear shops.
+Old Pokhara a few kilometres north has the Gurkha Museum, the old bazaar around Bagar, and a more functional local character.
 Most visitors spend most of their time in Lakeside, which is fine, but the old town is worth at least a morning.

 What to Do

-Phewa Lake is the obvious starting point.
-Rent a wooden rowboat for about NPR 500-700 per hour and row across to the Barahi Temple on its island in the middle.
+Phewa Lake: Rent a wooden rowboat (NPR 500-700 per hour) and row across to the Barahi Temple on its island.
 The temple is active and interesting; remove your shoes before entering.

-Sarangkot, the hill overlooking the city to the northwest, is the standard sunrise viewpoint.
-The drive or hike up takes 45 minutes to an hour from Lakeside; taxis charge around NPR 800-1,000 return.
-The views on a clear morning are exceptional.
-On a cloudy morning, they are not.
-Check the forecast before committing to a 04:30 start.
+Sarangkot: The hill overlooking the city to the northwest is the standard sunrise viewpoint.
+Drive or hike up (45 minutes to an hour, taxis NPR 800-1,000 return).
+On a clear morning the views are exceptional.
+On a cloudy morning they are not.
+Check the forecast before committing to a 4:30am start.

-Paragliding is one of the activities Pokhara has built a genuine reputation for.
-The launch site above Sarangkot offers a 30-minute tandem flight over the lake and city for around $80-100 USD.
-Blue Sky Paragliding and Sunrise Paragliding are two of the longer-established operators.
+Paragliding: Pokhara has built a genuine reputation for this.
+The launch above Sarangkot offers a 30-minute tandem flight over the lake and city for around $80-100 USD.
+Blue Sky Paragliding and Sunrise Paragliding are established operators.

 Eating

-Caffe Concerto on Lakeside Road has good espresso by Nepali standards and a decent breakfast.
-For something more local, the dhaba (roadside eateries) in the old bazaar area serve genuinely cheap Nepali food at NPR 150-200 per plate.
+Dal bhat (lentil soup over rice with curries and unlimited refills) is the standard and correct order: NPR 350-500 at most places.
+Momos (dumplings, steamed or fried) at NPR 150-250.
+Caffe Concerto on Lakeside Road has good espresso by Nepali standards.
+The dhabas (roadside eateries) in the old bazaar area serve genuinely cheap Nepali food at NPR 150-200 per plate.

 Where to Stay

 Lakeside has dozens of guesthouses at every price point.
-Budget rooms start around NPR 800-1,500 per night with an en suite bathroom.
-Mid-range options at NPR 3,000-6,000 get you a decent view, air conditioning, and reliable hot water.
-The Temple Tree Resort and Fish Tail Lodge are the premium lakeside properties, both with pools and mountain views, at $100-200 per night.
+Budget rooms: NPR 800-1,500 per night.
+Mid-range: NPR 3,000-6,000 for mountain views and reliable hot water.
+Temple Tree Resort and Fish Tail Lodge are the premium lakeside options at $100-200 per night.

 Getting There